-How to Remove Your Home Address from the Internet (Safety Guide)
+How to Remove Your Home Address from the Internet for Personal Safety & Stalking Defense

 People-search sites update faster than protective orders.
 Fastest address removals first, 24-hour opt-outs, then the legal tools that compound them.

-People-search sites update faster than protective orders.
-If someone is actively trying to find you, your home address may be live on Spokeo or Radaris right now, and removing it through their opt-out processes takes days to weeks.
-If you have also experienced a data breach, follow the 48-hour breach response plan alongside these steps.
+If someone is actively trying to find you, your home address may be live on a people-search site or other public page.
+Provider response times and source coverage vary, so treat each opt-out as a request that must be verified.
+If you have also experienced a data breach, follow the breach response plan alongside these steps.

 This guide prioritizes the fastest legitimate removals first, then adds the legal tools that work alongside them.
 It is written for people with a safety reason to move quickly, not for routine privacy cleanup.